francescobraicovich/simple-rl-worlds/README.md

-# World Models: Encoder-Decoder and JEPA with VICReg
+# RL World Models: Encoder-Decoder vs. JEPA with VICReg

 This project implements two world model architectures for learning from observations in Gymnasium environments:
 1. A standard Vision Transformer (ViT) based Encoder-Decoder.